Aberdare: Anglican Church

 The original parish church of St John the Baptist was originally built in 1189.
 Some of its original architecture is still intact.

 With the development of Aberdare as an industrial centre in the nineteenth century it became increasingly apparent that the ancient church was far too small to service the perceived spiritual needs of an urban community, particularly in view of the rapid growth of nonconformity from the 1830s onwards.
-Eventually, John Griffith, the rector of Aberdare undertook to raise funds to build a new church, leading to the rapid construction of St Elvan's Church in the town centre between 1851 and 1852.
-This Church in Wales church still stands the heart of the parish of Aberdare and has had extensive work since its erection.
+Eventually, John Griffith, the rector of Aberdare, undertook to raise funds to build a new church, leading to the rapid construction of St Elvan's Church in the town centre between 1851 and 1852.
+This Church in Wales church still stands the heart of the parish of Aberdare and has had extensive work since it was built.
 The church has a modern electrical, two-manual and pedal board pipe organ, that is still used in services.

 John Griffith, vicar of Aberdare, who built St Elvan's, transformed the role of the Anglican church in the valley by building a number of other churches, including St Fagan's, Trecynon.
-Other churches in the parish are St Luke's (Cwmdare), St James's (Llwydcoed) and St Matthew's Church (1891) (Abernant).
+Other churches in the parish are St Luke's (Cwmdare), St James's (Llwydcoed) and St Matthew's (1891) (Abernant).

-In the parish of Aberaman and Cwmaman is St Margaret's Church, with an old, but beautiful, pipe organ with two manuals and a pedal board.
+In the parish of Aberaman and Cwmaman is St Margaret's Church, with a beautiful old pipe organ with two manuals and a pedal board.
 Also in this parish is St Joseph's Church, Cwmaman.
-St Joseph's has recently undergone much recreational work, almost converting the church into a community centre, surrounded by a beautiful, floral garden and leading to the Cwmaman Sculpture Trail.
+St Joseph's has recently undergone much recreational work, almost converting the church into a community centre, surrounded by a beautiful floral garden and leading to the Cwmaman Sculpture Trail.
 However, regular church services still take place.
 Here, there is a two-manual and pedal board electric organ, with speakers at the front and sides of the church.

 In 1910 there were 34 Anglican churches in the Urban District of Aberdare.
 A survey of the attendance at places of worship on a particular Sunday in that year recorded that 17.8% of worshippers attended church services, with the remainder attending nonconformist chapels.